DylanGore-FYP/Documentation/docs/setup/external-firebase-authentication.md

 ## Authorized Domains

 As a security measure, Firebase only allows login using third-party providers (everything excluding email/password in this case) from a list of authorized domains.
-Make sure to add the domain/IP address that the Vehicle Dashboard will be accessible at to this list.
+Make sure to add the domain/IP address that the Vehicle Dashboard will be accessible at is added to this list.
 It is found below the list of sign-in providers.